pufanyi/NTU-Notes-and-Projects/README.md

 Codes: [GitHub](https://github.com/SiyangShao/SC2006HawkerCentre)

-*Note: I got an A- in this course.*
+*Note: I got an A- in this course.
+I think [this](https://github.com/bron322/SC2006VIFitness) repo is more valuable as a reference.*